TusharUpadhyay1441/jenkins-ansible-docker-php-cicd/README.md

 ## ✅ Conclusion

-This project shows how to integrate Jenkins + Ansible + Docker for end-to-end CI/CD automation.
-It ensures repeatable, consistent, and reliable deployments with minimal manual effort.
+This project integrates Jenkins, Ansible, and Docker for fully automated CI/CD deployment, enabling reliable and consistent application delivery with minimal manual effort.

 ---